 Veterinary acupuncture is an ancient technique of placing needles into special points, called acupoints, in order to affect the flow of qi (pronounced “chee”).
 Traditional Chinese Medicine describes qi as energy in the body.
 Qi flows along channels, or meridians, similarly to how a car moves along a winding highway.
 By western definition, the patient benefits from needle placement along these meridians through stimulation of certain local biochemical substances that can control pain and inflammation, improve circulation, and stimulate the immune system.
-Acupuncture is used in a variety of ways, but the most common way is to improve pain control in patients suffering from degenerative joint disease, such as arthritis.
-The technique can also be used to improve strength, comfort, and neurologic function with intervertebral disc disease, control of nausea or vomiting associated with cancer or illness, stimulation of appetite, increased level of energy or awareness, management of behavioral conditions, and control of other symptoms such as incontinence or weakness.
+Acupuncture is used to improve pain control in patients suffering from degenerative joint disease, such as arthritis.
+This technique can also be used to improve strength, comfort, and neurological function with intervertebral disc disease, control of nausea or vomiting associated with cancer or illness, stimulation of appetite, increased level of energy or awareness, management of behavioral conditions, and control of other symptoms such as incontinence or weakness.
 If you are interested in making an appointment with Dr. Heather Troyer, board certified generalist and certified acupuncturist, please call 201-262-0010.
 Her goal is to improve the quality of life in pets through integration of both conventional and holistic medical options.

 Link to hear Dr. Troyer’s discussion on pain management.
 “Your Pet Matters” talk radio show, Ryder University, NJ.